gesaretto/writing_london/paper_1/voyage_notes.md

 > Who kept an ale-house; with my little _Minos_,
 > An ancient pur-blinde fletcher, with a high nose;
 > They tooke 'hem all to witnesse of their action:

+Please note this completely anti-climatic ending.
+This absolutely disappointing ending.
+What a scam!
+We want our money back!
+We have been deceived, and - in the end - this whole thing has simply become another lie.

 > And so went bravely backe, without protraction.
 >
 > In memorie of which most liquid deed,